holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/00_maps_and_lists/lesson_plan.md

 ## Essential Questions

-- Why are maps, sets, and lists such powerful datastructures?
+- Why are maps, sets, and lists such powerful data structures?
-- What situations lend themselves to the use of these datastructures?
+- What situations lend themselves to the use of these data structures?

 ## Lesson Plan

+### Setup

+### Actual Lesson

 - Refresher
     - What does "the perfect setup" look like